Degri95/bikesharing/README.md

 In conclusion the bike-sharing program in New York is a successful business, but would it be successful in Des Moines?

 - In New York the customer base is predominantly male subscribers in Manhattan.
-- The Most trips are taken around commuting and evening times among male and females.
+- The most trips are taken around commuting and evening times among male and females.
 - The weekend has a steady stream of moderate usage.
-- a Majority of trips are under 60 minutes, with most trips being 5 minutes.
+- A majority of trips are under 60 minutes, with most trips being 5 minutes.

 Several other factors contribute to the success of the business in New York.
 Bikeability, alternative transportation cost, and the cost of owning a car in the city are just a few.
 Some other visualizations I would suggest would be to visualize the average distance between each starting and stopping station.
 Getting an average distance could help plan needed station distance in Des Moines future bike-share program.
-Lastly, Visualizing the amount of trips taken per age would find popularity in age demographic.
+Lastly, visualizing the amount of trips taken per age would find popularity in age demographic.
 Comparing New Yorks highest demographic for bike-sharing with Des Moines population demographic would be insightful to our investors.